Annual financial statements

 In 2009, Indigo Publications was one of the founding members of the independent online press organisation, Spiil, which recommends its members publish their annual financial statements.

-Indigo Publications is a French press SAS (Société Par Actions Simplifiée) founded in 1981 by independent journalist Maurice Botbol, the current chairman.
+Indigo Publications is a French press group founded in 1981 by independent journalist Maurice Botbol, the current chairman.
 His son, Quentin Botbol was appointed managing director on 1 January 2021.

-In 2019, Indigo Publications recorded its 17th consecutive year of growth and positive results with exceptional growth in turnover, operating results and net result.
+In 2022, Indigo Publications recorded its 20th consecutive year of growth and net profit.

 Thanks to a significant surge in our readership, our turnover continued to grow in 2022, reaching €7.6m, which represents an increase of +17% (+16% in 2021).